• Skip to primary navigation

 Salted Caramel Brownies

-Salted caramel brownies are gooey, chewy, chocolate bars filled and topped with rich salted caramel.
+Salted caramel brownies start with a fudgy chocolate base that's filled and topped with rich salted caramel.
 This decadent dessert is best served with a glass of milk!

 Prep Time10 minutes minutes